 For alcoholic refreshments in Penshurst, the Leicester Arms is open all afternoon, also for tea and coffee.

 For those wanting refreshmenst at walk-end in Leigh, your choice is limited.
-The Fleur-de-lis pub (tel 01732 832 235), a few minutes’ walk from the station, tends to close at 2-30 pm and not re-open until 6.00 pm.
+The Fleur-de-lis pub (tel 01732 832 235), a few minutes’ walk from the station, is open all afternoon on Friday, Saturday and Sunday, with food served until 2.30 pm, for a possible late lunch, but on other days of the weeek this pub closes at 2.30 pm, re-opening at 6.00 pm.
 However, just up the road and next door to the closed Bat and Ball pub is a Village Store which sells cold drinks, cakes and provisions.

 An earlier version of this walk was published in Time Out Country Walks near London volume 1.
 We now recommend using this online version as the book is now dated.